johnisaway285/fibonacci/README.md

 # Welcome!

 This is a small fibonacci sequence generator written in python.
-You can use it for your own math project or even use it to help you survive
+You can use it for your own math project or even use it to help you survive your brutal math classes.